 His dislike may have been triggered by the cover artist’s mistake on his previous novel The Sun Also Rises.
 The blurb at bottom left claimed Hemingway had also written In Our Times, rather than In Our Time.
 Hemingway was a man who held grudges.

-Cleon was 34-years-old when A Farewell to Arms came out.
+Cleon was 34-years-old when A Farewell to Arms came out and not much is known about her.
 Her style was a typically arch Art Deco take on classical poses (togas, wreaths) filtered through the sensibilities of the Pre-Raphaelite era and rattled about in a chrome cocktail shaker.
 There’s a slight touch of Walter Crane to some of her figures.
 Her work is more solid that you’d expect from the period: even the females have muscled legs and abs.

 Hemingway’s publisher argued that the covers gave his books a classical dignity and hinted at the cultural despair at their heart.
 Hemingway disagreed.
 Cleon never designed another cover for him.